lino-framework/lino/docs/tutorials/polls.rst

 Where you maybe need to change the last item to the name you used during the Django Tutorial.

-A few comments:
+``lino`` is mandatory for every Lino application.

-- ``lino`` is mandatory for every Lino application.
+It will cause the :mod:`lino.models` module to be loaded which defines some system tables and general application logic.

 - To keep things simple in this first tutorial, we didn't use the following modules which are almost mandatory for any real application: